 At it's height of activity, the original facility was churning out 80,000 bricks per day and occupied nearly 100 people.
 The complex at this location hosted dormitories, a small school, a post office, and a small church.
 Much of the brick was shipped by rail to other cities.
 Some of these bricks are at the University of Alberta in Edmonton, Alberta.

 Touring the flat terrain between stands of trees reveals little evidence of prior occupation beyond the occasional depression in the ground which may or not indicate previous industrial activity.
-A mound of brick debris at the west end has largely grown over or has been consumed by nature and subsequent development over time.
+A mound of brick debris at the west end, behind the corner signage, has largely grown over or has been consumed by nature and subsequent development over time.

 Return to Edworthy Park is achieved via old and heavily traveled road between the Brickburn archival marker and the railway tracks.
 Passing private land adjacent to the well treed, private dwelling is protected by high chain link fence, shrubbery and forest augmented by many 'No Trespassing' signs justifiably pleading for privacy from surrounding public land and traffic.